okami101/vuetify-admin/packages/docs/guide/data-providers.md

 | **deleteMany** | Multiple calls to **DELETE** `/books/{id}`                                                                     |

 > For `DESC` sorting, we use a simple dash before the sortable field.
 Multiple sort is supported by simply adding more sortable fields separated by comma.
-> The `include` parameter is used for eager loading relation.
+> The `include` parameter is used for on demand eager loading relation.

 ### Usage